ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 /* An ID used to uniquely identify a report in the context of a DAP task. */ uint8 ReportID[16];

-/* Metadata describing a report. */
+/* Public metadata describing a report. */ struct {
-struct {
   ReportID report_id;
   Time time;